rorodata/lambdapool/README.md

 ## Prerequisite Credentials

 Lambda Pool requires at the least an IAM user with the policy action `lambda:*`.
 In production scenarios, [Principle of Least Privilege][polp] should be followed and more granular access should be given based on who is using Lambda Pool (Principle of Least Privilege).
-For example, `lambda:InvokeFunction` policy action is sufficient to use the `LambdaPool` and `LambdaExecutor` constructs but an user with those credentials can not create a Lambda function with the CLI.
+For example, `lambda:InvokeFunction` policy action is sufficient to use the `LambdaPool` and `LambdaExecutor` constructs but a user with those credentials can not create a Lambda function with the CLI.

 For more information, you can read the [AWS Lambda Permissions documentation][aws-lambda-permissions-docs].

 ## Limitations

-- Serialization of the payload is being a hurdle.
+- Serialization of the payload is a hurdle.
 Need to find better solutions than Cloudpickle.
-- The decoupling between function provisioning and execution can cause incoherencies.
+- The decoupling between function provisioning and execution can be incoherent.

 ## Future Work